-A rate "lock" or "commitment" is a lender's promise to freeze a specific interest rate and a specific number of points for you for a specified period of time during your application process.
-This saves you from working through your entire application process and finding out at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a certain number of points for you for a certain period while your application is processed.
+This means your interest rate can't get higher while you are going through the application process.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer ones generally costing more.
-The lender may agree to freeze an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.
+While there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
+A lending institution can agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

 Do you have a question regarding a mortgage program?